 Dr Lauren Morgan.
 Human Factors Research Fellow and Departmental Lecturer at the University of Oxford.
 Lauren, leads the Human Factors research within the Quality, Reliability, Safety and Teamwork Unit at the University of Oxford where work is focussed on patient safety.
 Lauren's research area is in Quality Improvement in Healthcare, and has run a variety of quality improvement projects across various trusts in the UK, focussing from ward rounds to safety systems for boards.
 In collaboration with clinical colleagues Lauren has led the design and evaluation of an electronic vital signs data capture application.
 The project has been very successful using tools and techniques to ensure the system is fit for purpose and has a high degree of user satisfaction in use.
 This application is currently across 3 inpatient wards in the Oxford University Hospitals NHS Trust, and will be rolled out throughout the Trust in 2014/15.
 Lauren is also currently designing an application for electronic referral of patients into specialist centres, and is translating systems analysis and design methodologies to this, and other, projects.
 Alongside her work at the University of Oxford, Lauren provides the Human Factors input on behalf of the Clinical Human Factors Group to the Confidential Reporting System in Surgery (CORESS).

-Assessment will be based on multiple choice questions or structured short questions, online project working and practical tests.
+Assessment will be based on submission of a set written assignment, not exceeding 4,000 words.
 The assessment is only undertaken by those taking the course for academic credit.